 Construction and Demolition Materials

-Construction materials can absolutely not go into the recycling, and it is also best for it to stay out of the landfill for residential/business trash.
+Construction materials can absolutely not go into the recycling, and it is also best for it to stay out of the landfill.
 Instead, if you are doing a renovation of your house and have waste materials like sheet rock, insulation, wood, etc they should be taken to a construction and demolition landfill.
 The City of Little Rock landfill located at 10801 Ironton Cutoff accepts C&D material that goes into a Class 4 landfill, which is built specifically for C&D debris.
-L&W Environmental located at 9611 Ironton Road also accepts C&D materials.

 Place real trees, with all decorations removed, at the curb and the City will collect them on your yard waste collection day.
-The Christmas trees will be processed into wood mulch at the City's compost facility at the Little Rock Landfill.
+The Christmas trees will be processed into wood mulch at the City's compost facility at the landfill.

 Trees may also be taken to Pinnacle Mountain State Park.
 Just drop it off at the Arkansas Arboretum, located at 11901 Pinnacle Valley Road.
 Place the trees at the west end of the parking lot, off the asphalt.
 (501) 868-5806.